matt2ology/tech-journal-and-blog/blog/automating-hugo-deployments-from-obsidian-notes-with-github-actions.md

 This is done by the following options and here's how to do that:

-##### Option 1: Add a theme using Git submodules

-The most common approach is to add a Hugo theme using Git as a submodule.
-Run the following command from your Hugo site’s root directory:

-`git submodule add https://github.com/<theme-author>/hugo-theme-name.git themes/hugo-theme-name git submodule update --init --recursive`

-This will add the theme as a submodule under the `themes/` folder.
-Don't forget to replace `<theme-author>` and `hugo-theme-name` with the actual repository details for the Hugo theme you want to use.

-##### Option 2: Download a theme manually

-If you'd prefer to avoid using submodules, you can manually download and extract the theme into the `themes/` folder.
-Simply visit the [Hugo Themes website](https://themes.gohugo.io/), download your theme, and unzip it into the `themes/` directory.

 ### Step 1: Add your Obsidian repo as a submodule

 Run this locally in your **site repo** (`username.github.io`):